jsmarier-courses/midterm-project-carolinewurster/mpad2003_midterm_carolinewurster.md

 __Column H / I__

 Columns H and I contain the latitude and longitude of each service request as continuous variables.
 However, many rows have ‘/N’ instead of a location, likely because certain service requests could be linked to specific households.
 Revealing the exact location might compromise privacy.
-Instead, the dataset includes the ward for each service request.
+Instead, the dataset includes the ward for each service request, as well.
 This way, the precise address is not disclosed, but the general area (ward) is still provided.

 __Is There Something Missing, Out Of The Ordinary, Or Surprising About The Data?__
 * One notable finding in the dataset is recorded in row 10, which details a traffic light outage that took an unusually long time to resolve—specifically, from August 1st to October 3rd, a span of over two months.
 This is particularly surprising because traffic light outages are critical issues that typically require immediate attention for the safety and convenience of everyone on the road.